FDio/csit/docs/job_specs/report_iterative/2n-skx/vpp-mrr-00.md

 1c AND 64b AND mrr AND xxv710 AND drv_avf AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
 4c AND 64b AND mrr AND xxv710 AND drv_avf AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
-##### dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-1c AND 64b AND mrr AND xxv710 AND drv_avf AND dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-2c AND 64b AND mrr AND xxv710 AND drv_avf AND dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-##### dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
-1c AND 64b AND mrr AND xxv710 AND drv_avf AND dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
-2c AND 64b AND mrr AND xxv710 AND drv_avf AND dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
 ##### eth-l2xcbase-eth-2vhostvr1024-1vm
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND eth-l2xcbase-eth-2vhostvr1024-1vm
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND eth-l2xcbase-eth-2vhostvr1024-1vm